turingschool/front-end-curriculum/lessons/intro-to-express.md

 ![express flow][express-flow]

 While the Express flow might look more complex, it actually makes the developer's job a lot easier.
 In this flow, the developer is only responsible for the 'Middleware' part of the process.
-The code we write in this step is also much easier to write and understand because of the features added by the Express step.
+This replaces the single request handler function that you would write without Express.
+Writing middlware for Express is a lot easier to write and more maintainable because of the 'Express' step that abstracts the complex logic for us.

 [node-only-flow]: /assets/images/lessons/express/node-only-flow.png
 [express-flow]: /assets/images/lessons/express/express-flow.png